-The ideal use case for pre-built automation is the attended automation processes that empowers each employee of an organization or a department to benefit from that automation.
+The ideal use case for a ready-to-go automation is the attended automation processes that empowers each employee of an organization or a department to benefit from that automation.

-Before zeroing on a particular use case, the publisher should ask:
+Before zeroing on a particular use case, the developer should ask:

-- whether it would enable employees to delegate tasks they do each day to their robot - like taking action to schedule meetings, perform research and run reports, or analyze, manage, and maintain data.
+- whether it would enable employees to delegate tasks they do each day to their robot - like schedule meetings, perform research and run reports, or analyze, manage, and maintain data.

 - whether it would give employees easy access to automation.